 Find Facebook ID

-Ask any Facebook user if he or she know their Facebook ID.
+Ask any Facebook user about their Fb ID.
 The majority will laugh and tell you their name.
-Very few people are aware of the fact that if you search find Facebook ID on any of the SEO tools sites; a numeric number is displayed.
+Very few people are aware of the fact that if you search or find Facebook ID on any of the SEO tools sites; a numeric number is displayed.
 Yes, Facebook assigns all its users with a unique digital number.
 Facebook ID Finder is a free online resource where you can find Facebook IDs for Facebook accounts, pages, and groups.

 When Facebook has launched everyone who was signing up was assigned a unique fb numeric id.
 It started out with #0 which redirected every user to their page.
-Mark Zuckerberg the founder and owner of Facebook tested numbers 1-3, which no longer exist.
-Mark Zuckerberg Facebook ID number is 4.
+Mark Zuckerberg the founder and owner of Facebook tested numbers 1-3, which no longer exists.
+Mark Zuckerberg get facebook id of number 4.

-Initially, Facebook assigned ID numbers in chunks.
+Initially, Fb ID numbers are assigned in chunks.
 Harvard was assigned numbers 0-99,999.
 Similarly, other universities, colleges, and schools were designated chunks of numbers.
 Once Facebook started to expand beyond the student community, only Facebook knows how numbers are assigned.
-Facebook must be following certain rules in assigning unique numeric ID numbers, but no one knows what they are.
+Fb must be following certain rules in assigning unique Fb numeric IDs, but no one knows what they are.
 We certainly know that there is no end to the number series, it's just that the length of the number increases.
 It's also said that the date of birth of a Facebook member exists in the numeric ID.

 Facebook must have planned a strategy of allocating unique numeric ids.
 For example, if a user in America creates an account, and simultaneously a user in Ireland signs up, they won't be allocated sequential numbers.
-Perhaps Facebook has allocated chunks of numbers for each country in the world and allocates numbers country wise.
+Perhaps Facebook has allocated chunks of numbers for each country in the world and allocates numbers country-wise.
 Or they could have gone a step further and done the allocation based on areas.
-But no one asides from the Facebook team has the answer to this question.
+But no one aside from the Facebook team has the answer to this question.

-Current users of Facebook don’t know that they have a unique Facebook ID which is a numeric number.
+Current users of Facebook don’t know that they have a unique ID which is in numeric form.
 They log into Facebook with their username and password and start using it.
 Facebook users now range in billions as Facebook has become the most popular social media in the world.
-Many companies have tried and failed to knock Facebook of its pedestal.
+Many companies have tried and failed to knock Facebook off its pedestal.

 It was the future thinking of Mark Zuckerberg that has stopped Facebook from becoming a huge mess.
 Imagine if unique numbers were not assigned to everyone who created an account it would have become unmanageable.

-Your search for a friend whom you have lost touch with for years.
+You search Facebook ID of a friend whom you have lost for many years.
 You know his or her name.
 When you enter the name what happens?
 Facebook will display a list of people with the same name.

 Unless you don’t have any further information about the person you are trying to find, it becomes tough to locate the person.
 If you have the patience and want to see if this person is on Facebook, you have to click on every name, and if you are lucky, the person may have posted his or her picture in the profile.
 If they have not done that, it becomes a futile exercise.
-It's like searching for a person who has no postal address.
+It's like search Facebook ID of a person who has no postal address.
 Another solution to this issue is to search by image if you have a photograph of that individual and get all related images as well as URLs where the photo is shared.

-Some rumors are circulating as to what are Facebook's plans and will the Facebook ID number have any role in it.
-If Facebook were to develop a physical ID system and issue users with them, it would be ideal for marketing and very practical; let's say you could use your Facebook ID card to purchase an airline ticket or do your home shopping.
+Some rumors are circulating as to what are Facebook's plans and will the Facebook ID number has any role in it.
+If Facebook were to develop a physical ID system and issue users with them, it would be ideal for marketing. let's say you could use your Facebook ID card to purchase an airline ticket or do your home shopping.
 A card that would be recognized quickly and usable across the world will be a huge help for Facebook users.